How to Share File between Ubuntu and Windows 10?

 - To install Samba file server in Ubuntu Linux, run the terminal by pressing Ctrl+Alt+T keys to open Linux terminal command line interface.

-- Now type the “sudo apt-get install Samba” in order to install Samba file server.
+- Now type the “sudo apt-get install Samba” to install Samba file server.
 Type the password to start the installation.